scottvr/vanissh/README.md

 Found by worker 0 (PID: 28494)
 ```

-Obviously, that one was quite fast.
-Of course, the more characters in your pattern and the more constraints you specify (position, case-sensitivity) the longer the average time for you to generate a winning vanity key will be.

-But, of course.. that's an average, over time, given enough generations..
-I'm not a statistician and *I* know why; perhaps you will all soon know why as well as I try to explain some things.

-# Some Thoughts and Learnings along the way.

 Here's an example of searching for a three-letter pattern:
 ```bash
 Found matching key in 12.18 seconds after 1974 attempts!